-Ilona Guobytė is the Chief Process Officer at Staticus and a driving force in the company’s constant evolution, including its ongoing digitization and adoption of Agile.
+Ilona Guobytė is the Chief Organizational Development Officer (CODO) at Staticus and a driving force in the company’s constant evolution, including its ongoing digitization and adoption of Agile.
 Her professional background covers a lot of ground – e-commerce, retail, real estate, pharmaceuticals, and fashion.
 Before joining Staticus, she perceived the construction sector as slow and masculine, but has been pleasantly surprised by its dynamism and complexity.
 Her willingness in the early days to ask anything and everything helped her rapidly adapt, and she encourages her team to do likewise as part of her servant leadership style.

 What was it like when you first started at Staticus?
 And how do you take care of new colleagues that join your team?

 I could see from day one that this is a family business.
 Everyone treats each other well and takes care of one another.
 In my case, I had moved from the fashion industry and had no knowledge of the façade business, but I was able to ask any questions I needed to.

 I have tried to maintain and strengthen this feeling within my team.
 We are very close.
 We spend time together outside of work and do a lot of team building.
 I am a true believer in servant leadership.
 It’s about creating an atmosphere where there is no hierarchy, where we help each other blossom as quickly as possible.

 In terms of the practicalities of joining our team, we have developed an effective onboarding system that is digitised and easy to understand.
 Plus, just as it was with me, we emphasise that there are no stupid questions and it’s always OK to ask.

 What is the single best thing about working at Staticus?

 I would say it’s the ability to grow every day.